 There is a related condition called adenomyosis, which involves endometrial tissue that invades into the muscular layer of the uterus.
 The two conditions have similarities and can share symptoms, and some women with endometriosis also have adenomyosis.

 We still don’t know exactly why endometriosis happens, but there are a number of theories that put forward various possible causes.
-It is believed that it arises when endometrial cells are shed during your period, and travel the wrong way (known as retrograde menstruation), travelling through the fallopian tubes and into the pelvis instead of leaving your body as a period.
-It has also been proposed that there may be a change in your immune system which means your body doesn't recognise that these endometrium cells shouldn’t be there, and thus doesn't destroy them.
+It is believed that it arises when cell structures similar to your endometrial lining are shed during your period, and move the wrong way (known as retrograde menstruation), travelling through the fallopian tubes and into the pelvis instead of leaving your body as a period.
+It has also been proposed that there may be a change in your immune system which means your body doesn't recognise that these cells shouldn’t be there, and thus doesn't destroy them.

 Some research suggests that your genes may make you more likely to have endometriosis, because if your mother or sister is affected, you are 6 times more likely to have endometriosis too!